What is Slab on Grade Foundation

 You would know that one of the most important design considerations while constructing a house is its foundation.
 Slab on grade or ground foundation is a design of foundation that involves pouring of concrete slabs directly on the ground, meaning there is no gap between the ground and the concrete.
 Slab on ground foundations are the preferred kind of foundations under these conditions:

-- These are frequently employed in warmer climates as there is no issue of freezing and thawing of ground.
+- These are frequently employed in warmer climates as there is no issue of freezing and thawing of the ground.
 This eliminates the requirement of having provision for heat ducts beneath the floors.

 - Very often they are used in areas comprising of clay soil.